 License Suspension | 90 days – 1 year | 180 days – 2 years | 180 days – 2 years |

 Note that convictions outside Texas count toward the total number of offenses.
-You may also be required to undergo an alcohol screening and complete an various courses.
+You may also be required to undergo an alcohol screening and complete various courses.

 Occupational Driver’s License Information